dcarpintero/taxonomy-completion/README.md

 75.0
 ```

-For completeness we also implement a scalar quantization method (see quantization diagram above):
+For completeness, we also implement a scalar quantization method:

 ```python
 def scalar_quantize_embeddings(embeddings: np.ndarray,